 These are redevelopment plans for the future of each community in Matson and Podsmead.

 The Government has given us some funding, which in recent years GCH have added to, which allow us to discuss with residents, shop owners, local groups and other interested parties such as the City and County Councils, NHS etc. how they would like to see both communities improve and develop in the future.

 This will allow us to produce a plan for each community which would outline how Matson & Podsmead could be updated to improve existing or provide new: homes, shops, community facilities and green spaces over the next 20 years.

-We have set up a Community Advisory Group for Matson & Podsmead.
-The group will enable each community to have a stronger voice and greater representation throughout the process.
+We have set up two Community Advisory Groups, one for Matson and one for Podsmead.
+The groups are enabling each community to have a stronger voice and greater representation throughout the process.
 Find out more information here for Matson and here for Podsmead.